 The petition of residents of the constituency of Glasgow East,

-Observations from The Financial Secretary to the Treasury (Jesse Norman):
+Observation from The Chief Secretary to the Treasury, (Steve Barclay):

 The Government thank the hon.
-Member for Glasgow East (David Linden) for submitting the petition on behalf of his constituents about the application of the scheme to employees who have been shielding.
+Member for Glasgow East (David Linden) for submitting the petition.